No agreement on emissions targets at last Cabinet meeting before the summer

 The Irish Government has failed to reach an agreement on what emissions targets to assign to key sectors of the economy during the last scheduled Cabinet meeting before the summer recess.

-Talks on Tuesday night ended without agreement between the three coalition leaders, leading to an expectation that the targets would not be ready for sign-off at the Cabinet meeting scheduled for Wednesday morning.
+Talks on Tuesday night ended without agreement between the three coalition leaders, prompting an expectation that the targets would not be ready for sign-off at the Cabinet meeting scheduled for Wednesday morning.

 Irish Green Party leader and Minister for the Environment Eamon Ryan told reporters on his way into Cabinet that he was hopeful they could “close the difference” on emissions targets, though admitted the talks had been “tricky”.